djangodissilent/MG-Tasks/README.md

 <br/>

 For information about the Task API.
-Please refer to README.md in the task_api
+Please refer to README.md in the task_state_api folder.